seeddisperser/standard-toolkit/documentation/workflows.md

 # Working on the Project

-Better the be explicit/specific on topics than to wait for avoidable confusion due to ambiguity.
+Better to be explicit/specific on topics than to wait for avoidable confusion due to ambiguity.

 ## Principles